Sudebchat/GetCleanDat/CodeBook.md

 (1) First get the volunteer id data for test and training records.
 Here the variables used are: volunidtrn 	## train data (subject_test.txt file) volunidtst 	## test data (subject_test.txt) volunidmerg  ## the merged data for the volunteer id values

 (2) Next creating a matrix of all the feature variables.
 The name of the matrix is: matmergdat1  ##  Matrix for all feature variables (train and test combined) tidydat3     ##  matmergdt1 combined with activity and subject(volunteer) data

 (3) Next creating a simple 3 column matrix for calculating mean of each feature.
 The variables used here are: colname4	## The column names here are "feature","activity","subject"
         tidydat4 	## Contains the data for each feature  when calculating the mean

-Next prepare the matrix for the final data set for the mean data by feature by subject (vounteer).
-The name of this matrix is: tidydat2 	## final tidy data set with mean values and column labels colnm 		## column labels for tidydat2
+(4) Next prepare the matrix for the final data set for the mean data by feature by subject (vounteer).
+The name of
+    this matrix is:
+　　　　tidydat2 	## final tidy data set with mean values and column labels The column names for the file is represented by: colnm 		## column labels for tidydat2

-Next for each feature calculate the mean and put it in the final data set.
-The ddply function of the plyr package is used here to calculate the mean value.
+(5) Next for each feature calculate the mean and put it in the final data set.
+The ddply function of the plyr
+    package is used here to calculate the mean value.
 The dataset used here is: tidydat2 	## the final data for writing to a file

 (6) And finally the data is written into the tidydata2.txt file in the local c:\temp directory.